 10 best countries to retire in

-We’ve aimed our list at retirees in the U.S. or Canada, but residents of other countries may also be eligible for some of these retirement programs.
+We’ve aimed our list at retirees in the U.S. or Canada, but residents of other countries may also be eligible for some of these retirement options.

 3. Switzerland